How Foster children feel and the safety they seek

 Foster kids often don't have "the full picture" of the events that led to their removal or the story of their early years; this loss is so hard for them.
 This lack of knowledge of their past can leave them feeling as if they are unconnected to their own life.

 Once they enter their foster care program and a new foster home, they don't know your family history and how you do things.
-This lack of continuity impacts the foster child, particularly during your family holidays, traditions, story-telling, and identity formation within your home.
+This lack of continuity impacts the foster child, particularly during family holidays, traditions, story-telling, and identity formation within your home.

 Loss of safety

 Many foster children are survivors of hard starts in their lives.
 Facing the "what if's" that come from feeling unsafe and coming to believe that they are safe in your home is essential to creating a sense of safety and security.
-Be willing to be a witness to their expression of that pain (even though you weren't the cause) is a true challenge that many foster parents face as they try and make a child feel safe.
+Being willing to be a witness to their expression of that pain (even though you weren't the cause) is a true challenge that many foster parents face as they try and make a child feel safe.

 Loss of control